openid/ipsie/IL1-SCIM.md

 The Identity Service and Application MUST use OAuth 2.0 {{RFC6749}} for authentication and authorization of SCIM protocol.

-// TODO: Should this limk back to SL1?
+// TODO: Should this link back to SL1?
 // TODO: Expand Section

 The following requirements ensure  consistent and secure handling of access tokens and authorization server configuration: